aasif287/TwitterSentimentAnalysis/README.md

 ### Task 8.)
 Train a Naive Bayes Classifier
 Implement and train a Naive Bayes classifier using the preprocessed Twitter data.

-### Task 9.)
-Assess Trained Model Performance
-Evaluate the performance of the trained Naive Bayes classifier in terms of accuracy and other relevant metrics.

 ## Dependencies
 - Python 3.x